 “Where?”
 She sounded a little exasperated.

 With the influx of an affluent and more cosmopolitan population, Chinatown has become less and less autonomous and self-sustaining.
 The new residents are interested in the neighborhood, and they will frequent the local establishments.
-But they’ll never support the fabric of the neighborhood to the same degree.
+But they’ll never support them to the same degree.
 Why should they?
 They are used to having a choice.
 BoltBus and Mission Chinese Food have their advantages, after all.
 There are now all kinds of people — different classes, different races, different ways of living, and they are interested in different things about the neighborhood.
-It’s more “mixed-income” and “mixed-use” and open to a broader swath of the population.
-But this has not helped the people in the neighborhood who needed the most help to begin with.
+It’s more mixed-income and mixed-use and open to a broader swath of the population.
 It’s funny — Chinatown is a more inclusive place now than it ever was.